 Hueco ("hollows") Tanks was their life-saving oasis in the Chihuahua Desert.

 Its life-saving shelter made the area "critical to Native American cultures.
-It's still an active sacred site," the ranger noted.
+It's still an active sacred site," the ranger stressed.

 A Native American "Interpretive Fair" is held there on the third weekend in October.
 And every fourth year, Apaches perform their "Dance of the Spirits".